 During World War II, its men faithfully took turns at spotting and reporting all aircraft seen flying over the area.
 The women collected donations for the Red Cross and participated in all its programs.
 But the citizens are most proud of the then young men of military age, who ALL volunteered and were accepted in the service of Uncle Sam.
 Joseph Lacko made the supreme sacrifice in the Philippines and Stefan Knezo was lost at sea.

 The women of Masaryktown were the first to form a club in the community and for many years they have served delicious chicken dinners, not only just for social gatherings, but for fund raising for the community, the clubs, and Masaryktown churches.
-The dinners are held, on the average, two a month during the winter months.
-The tasty pastries, especially the strudel and kolacky, are a treat for those who come to the dinners.
+The dinners were held, on the average, two a month during the winter months.
+The tasty pastries, especially the strudel and kolacky, were a treat for those who come to the dinners.

 Lastly, it must not be forgotten to record the name of those first settlers who have not been noted above, as well as the names of the many shareholder who did not come to settle in the village, but who made their contribution by investing in the community’s future.